 Our interest in your home purchase does not end when the inspection is over.
 After producing an in-depth report with tons of photos and explanations of the problems and photos, we continue to offer support - to clarify to you, your realtor, the builder, and the homeowner.
 One thing we don't do is have pages and pages of filler data - only the items specific to THIS home will have photos/ illustrations/ diagrams to help anyone who reads the report to understand the significance.

 Angie's Listers LOVE us!
 And we have an A+ with BBB

 An Engineer's level is used to measure foundations (and many other uses):

-FLIR Infra-red camera - When we find a spot such as the one below using our Infra-red camera, it is not enough for us to call it "moisture" - we also test it with a BD2100 moisture detector so we can be sure (a spot like this could also be air loss, for example) Read the inspection report below, or at least the portion on page 8, that shows what a little spot on the ceiling initiates during an inspection means
+FLIR Infra-red camera - When we find a spot such as the one in the photo above using our Infra-red camera, it is not enough for us to call it "moisture" - we also test it with a BD2100 moisture detector so we can be sure (a spot like this could also be air loss, for example) Read the inspection report below, or at least the portion on page 8, that shows what a little spot on the ceiling initiates during an inspection means

 Many homes have a combination of exterior facades - brick with stone/brick with stucco, etc.

 What is all the fuss about stucco (and cast stone)?